The Lonely Dream

 Yet the social, or antisocial, language of the poem is surely crucial.
 “They drive me / out”; this hurting phrase has a psychoanalytic primacy and situates the speaker among other people.
 “Mysterious” insists on a special identity that can’t be touched or tarnished because it’s secret and protected from however others might act.
 Does “I speak in splashes” describe her capacity for a heightened elemental language — like that of poetry — or is the alliteration self-defeating, does it suggest that she only emits noise, can’t say very much at all, can’t communicate?
 The “lonely dream” posits a realm of subjective privacy into which the speaker may retreat, or in which she could be trapped — also a possession, or an aspiration (“I have the lonely dream”) which adds glamour to her isolation.
 “Later” concerns suffering, the self, other people, and a threat which appears, like inspiration, to arrive both from within and outside.
 It’s about victimhood and uniqueness — overlapping concepts feverishly central to our culture, but treated here in such a firmly diagnostic way.
 We’re left wondering if the speaker of the poem will, like Adam, wake from her dream and find it truth.

-Vidyan Ravinthiran is coeditor of Prac Crit, an online magazine, and author of Elizabeth Bishop’s Prosaic (Bucknell University Press, 2015) and Grun-tu-molani (Bloodaxe Books, 2014).
-He teaches at University of Birmingham.
+Vidyan Ravinthiran’s books are Elizabeth Bishop’s Prosaic (Bucknell University Press, 2015) and Grun-tu-molani (Bloodaxe Books, 2014).
+He is an editor at Prac Crit and teaches at the University of Birmingham.